 Why dinosaurs?
 “Money,” says Terry Leight, Geraci’s grandson.
 Decades before the Jurassic Park franchise, dinosaurs were seen as a novelty.
 “Other than the Flintstones, there wasn’t much dinosaur stuff around,” Leight says.

 Sensing an opportunity, Geraci commissioned dinosaur toys so visitors could take home a piece of Dinosaur Land.
 He printed so many copies of an educational book in the early ‘70s that it’s still available in the gift shop for its original price of 75 cents (two of Geraci’s grandchildren, dressed in fabulous ‘60s dresses, pose with the dinosaurs in a photo that appears on the back cover of the book and on postcards).

 Animatronics and funky fur

 Geraci kept adding to his collection throughout the years, and about 35 of the dinosaurs on display today are Sidwell originals.
-The rest are newer additions made by fiberglass wizard and Willy Wonka-of-roadside-attractions Mark Cline (Sidwell died in the 1980s).
+The rest are newer additions made by fiberglass wizard Mark Cline (Sidwell died in the 1980s).
 A few of the original statues were animated or had fur, but after a wooly mammoth’s trunk was stolen, Geraci decided to stick to the basics.
 “We unanimated him,” says Leight.
 The fur also had to go.
 “It got funky after a while,” he says.
 “Paint is much more durable.”

 The juxtaposition of Sidwell’s strangely endearing dinos next to Cline’s more modern creations illustrates changes in both fads and facts over the years.
 Leight says that Sidwell went to museums for inspiration, but at the time, “most people thought all dinosaurs looked like alligators—they really knew nothing.
 What [Sidwell] knew was one percent of what they know now.”